rakun-lang/rakun/docs/compiler/README.md

   `test/language`.
 - `make language-test-watch`: Run said tests when files are saved.
-- `make javascript-prelude-test`: Run the unit tests for the JavaScript code that implements the Gleam prelude when compiling to JavaScript.
+- `make javascript-prelude-test`: Run the unit tests for the JavaScript code that implements the Rakun prelude when compiling to JavaScript.
 - `make javascript-prelude-test-watch`: Run said tests when files are saved.

 The `*-watch` commands require the [`watchexec`][watchexec] program to be